kcaf/D20plus/README.md

 D20+ is a userscript built with ♥ to enhance your Roll20 experience.
 This userscript was built off the [d20-boilerplate](https://github.com/kcaf/d20-boilerplate).
-Compatible  with certain character sheets.
+Compatible with the 5th Edition ( OGL by Roll20 ) character sheet.

 ## Features
 - Track HP, AC, and Passive Perception on the Initiative Tracker